 You will need a letter from your medical doctor or nurse practitioner stating that you have "persistent, well documented, gender dysphoria."
-It can be from the clinician who prescribes you hormones or your primary care provider.

-It should address any medical conditions that may be relevant to surgery, how well they are controlled, and any other medical information the surgeon should be aware of.
+This letter can be from the clinician who prescribes you hormones or your primary care provider.
+This letter should address any medical conditions that may be relevant to surgery, how well they are controlled, and any other medical information the surgeon should be aware of.
 If you are not undergoing hormonal affirmation, the letter should state why.
-If you are, the letter should mention whether you have had good initial masculinization.
+If you are, the letter should mention whether you have had good initial feminization.